rcuevass/Dask/README.md

 # Learning-Dask
 A repository with simple scripts to test Dask

-Some artitificial data is created first
+Some artificial data is created first